Top ↑

 Pain Point ①

-We need to verify users to prevent fraud, but each method works a bit differently—so it’s often unclear what users should do or which option to pick.
+We need to verify users to prevent fraud by initial set up, but the available methods each work slightly differently—making it unclear what users should do or which option to choose, often resulting in delays.

 Pain Point ②